What is an intelligent system?

 \subsection{Autonomous robots}

 An autonomous robot is a representative case of intelligent system that usually includes the majority of the functions considered in this paper.
 In this category, there are systems with different degrees of complexity such as industrial collaborative robots (e.g., Baxter), autonomous vehicles (e.g., self driving cars, planet explorer Curiosity), assistive robots, domestic robots (e.g., house cleaning robot Roomba), entertaining robots (e.g., Sony Aibo, Furby), etc.

 One example of this type of system is an aerial robot for airplane inspection developed as a demonstrative prototype in 2019 for the company Airbus \parencite{Bavle-2019}.
 The goal of this robot is to help maintenance engineers inspect the surface of an airplane in order to locate possible defects.
 The robot is able to fly near the surface of the aircraft and process images obtained with the help of on-board cameras.
 Figure \ref{fig:aerial_robot_functions} shows the functional organization corresponding to this system, according to the approach presented in this paper, which includes the following specific functions:

-\begin{itemize} \item \textit{Perception}.
+\begin{itemize} \item \textit{Environment data acquisition}.
 The aerial robot is equipped with multiple sensors such as (1) inertial measurement unit (IMU) to provide information about orientation, angular velocities, and linear accelerations, (2) cameras to calculate velocity using visual odometry, (3) a lidar sensor that generates a 3D point cloud, and (4) a high resolution frontal camera. \item \textit{World modeling}.
 The system represents the world using a 3D space and localizes its position through data fusion from multiple sensors using EKF (Extended Kalman Filter). \item \textit{Situation analysis}.